The No Nap Transition

 A predictable and soothing bedtime routine is an integral in facilitating a smooth transition between wake time/play time and sleep time/rest time for your child.

-Once you confirm that the sleep environment, timing of sleep, and predictable pre-sleep routines are all in place – and your child is still regularly resisting their midday nap or struggling to fall asleep at bedtime, then it may very well be time to start implementing “Quiet Time” as a replacement for their nap.
+Once you confirm that the sleep environment, timing of sleep, and predictable pre-sleep routines are all in place for all sleep periods – and your child is still regularly resisting their midday nap or struggling to fall asleep at bedtime, then it may very well be time to start implementing “Quiet Time” as a replacement for their nap.

-If you’re not certain that your child is ready for Quiet Time, and they are struggling to nap or sleep through the night, you can also choose to schedule a free 15 minute discovery call to learn more about working one on one with me to create a sustainable healthy sleep foundation for your child.
+If you’re not certain that your child is ready for Quiet Time and a full day without sleep, but they are struggling to nap or sleep through the night, you can also choose to schedule a free 15 minute discovery call to learn more about working one on one with me to create a sustainable healthy sleep foundation for your child.